Contextuality, Cohomology and Paradox: Sheaf formulation of contextuality

+In this section we summarise the main ideas of the sheaf-theoretic formalism from \cite{abramsky:11}.
 In \S\ref{ssec:bundle} we saw that logical contextuality can be expressed in terms of a bundle of outcomes over a base space of measurements and contexts.
 This idea can be formalized by regarding the bundle as a sheaf.

-For our purposes, it will be sufficient to view the base space as the discrete space on a finite set $X$ of variables.
-In the quantum case, these variables will be labels for measurements.
+For our purposes, it will be sufficient to view the base space as the discrete space on a finite set $X$ of variables.\footnote{The fact that our examples involve a discrete base space $X$ does not trivialise our approach, and certainly does not mean that we are taking the cohomology of a discrete space!
+It is standard that in a topological bundle, the interesting twisting occurs in the fibres, not in the base.
+A classic example is the M\"obius strip, displayed as a fibre bundle over the circle.
+The circle is not twisted!
+In our case, it is clear from our examples that non-trivial twisting does occur.
+Moreover, our results in Section~\ref{sec:cohomAvN} will clearly show the non-triviality of our cohomological obstructions.} In the quantum case, these variables will be labels for measurements.
 The measurement contexts will be represented by a family $\M = \{ C_i \}_{i \in I}$ of subsets of $X$.
 These are the sets of variables which can be measured together--- in quantum terms, the compatible families of observables.
 We assume that $\M$ covers $X$, \ie $\bigcup \M = X$; hence we call $\M$ a \emph{measurement cover}.
 We shall also assume that $\M$ forms an antichain, so these are the \emph{maximal contexts}.
 We also assume that all the variables have the same fibre, $O$, of values or outcomes that can be assigned to them.
 Such a triple $\tuple{X, \M, O}$ is called a \emph{measurement scenario}.
-We define a presheaf of sets over $\mathcal{P}(X)$, namely $\fdef{\EE}{U}{O^U}$ with restriction
+We define a presheaf of sets over $\mathcal{P}(X)$, namely $\fdef{\EE}{U}{O^U}$ with restriction $\fdecdef{\EE(U \subseteq U')}{\EE(U')}{\EE(U)}{s}{s |_U}$.
 This presheaf $\EE$ is in fact a sheaf, called the \emph{sheaf of events}.
 Each $s \in \EE(U)$ is a \emph{section}, and, in particular, $g \in \EE(X)$ is a \emph{global section}.